Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 Dr. Jane Gubser, the executive director for Cook County Jail, said in her opinion, Woods’ approach is unique, but necessary.

 “It really is,” she said.
 “I mean, I will say that I have genuine concern.
-I live in the city of Chicago.”READ MORE: With Rash Of Carjackings In West Rogers Park, Lincoln Square, Apple AirTag Presented As Item That Could Help
+I live in the city of Chicago.”READ MORE: Governor JB Pritzker Signs Amended Code Allowing 22-Year-Old Students With Special Needs To Complete Academic Year

 That is why Gubser jumped at the chance to let Woods and his group speak their heartfelt message to Cook County’s most violent offenders.